-Dr. Alford is a cellular and molecular biologist in the Department of Orthopaedic Surgery’s Orthopaedic Research Laboratories.
-Her research program focuses on identifying contributions of the bone tissue microenvironment to bone cellular physiology in the contexts of development and regeneration.
+Dr. Alford is a Research Assistant Professor in the Orthopaedic Research Laboratories.
 Dr. Alford earned her PhD in the department of cellular and molecular physiology at the Pennsylvania State University College of Medicine in Hershey.
 After earning her doctorate, Dr. Alford did post-doctoral research in the Department of Orthopaedic Surgery at Penn State and then at Duke University.
 Subsequently, Dr. Alford was awarded a postdoctoral fellowship through the Regenerative Sciences Training Program at the University of Michigan.
 She joined the faculty in the Department of Orthopaedic Surgery in 2006.
-Her research program is supported by an NIH career development award, and in 2012 she received a John Haddad Young Investigator Award from the American Society for Bone and Mineral Research.
+Her research program focuses on identifying contributions of the bone tissue microenvironment to skeletal progenitor and osteoblast cellular physiology in the contexts of skeletal growth and regeneration.
+Her research program has been noted through an NIH Career Development Award (K01) and two Young Investigator Awards from the American Society of Bone and Mineral Research.

 Areas of Interest